jgkramer/jgkramer.github.io/_posts/2022-12-14-Seasonality.md

 excerpt_separator: <!--more-->
 ---

-This post explores the seasonality of electricity usage at both the individual level (my own) and how it scales to the  macro level (e.g., state-wide in Nevada).
+This post explores the seasonality of electricity usage at both the individual level (e.g., my own) and how it scales to the  macro level (e.g., state- wide in Nevada).
 I then explore how seasonality varies from one place to another across the country, making use of both anecdotal individual homeowner data, as well as state-wide data.
 <!--more-->

 ## Nevada